AndersLH/DSSmartContract/README.md

 2. Run the script.
    - The script can be run by pressing the green play button in the top left or right-clicking the file in the file explorer and pressing 'run'.

-## How to use and interact with the contracts